Military

 "Proud Lion"

-USS Ponce is the 12th and last ship in the Austin class of Amphibious Transport Docks (also known as a Landing Platform Dock or LPD).
+USS Ponce was the 12th and last ship in the Austin class of Amphibious Transport Docks (also known as a Landing Platform Dock or LPD).
 The contract to build the Ponce was awarded on 17 May 1965, the keel was laid on 31 October 1966 and she was launched on 20 May 1970.
 She was delivered to the Navy by Lockheed on 25 June 1971 and she was commissioned on 10 July 1971.

-USS Ponce's insignia is comprised of four major elements: a rampant lion signifying the high spiritedness of the Navy-Marine Corps team that serves in her; a trident, emblematic of the U.S. Naval Power and supremacy; an anchor chain, linking the ships name and its designator symbols; the total purple lion, which is the coat of arms of Juan Ponce de Leon, a continuing reminder of our bond with the people of our namesake city.
+USS Ponce's insignia was comprised of four major elements: a rampant lion signifying the high spiritedness of the Navy-Marine Corps team that serves in her; a trident, emblematic of the U.S. Naval Power and supremacy; an anchor chain, linking the ships name and its designator symbols; the total purple lion, which was the coat of arms of Juan Ponce de Leon, a continuing reminder of our bond with the people of our namesake city.
 You may overhear several of the crew refer to our ship as the "Proud Lion".

 More than 1,100 Atlantic Fleet Sailors and Marines left Norfolk on 10 June 1996 aboard USS Ponce (LPD 15) to support security operations off the coast of Liberia.
 The landing platform dock ship compliment included a Special Purpose Marine Air Ground Task Force (SPMAGTF) from Marine Corps bases in North Carolina.
 The SPMAGTF, more than 700 combat-ready Marines, could conduct special operations, rescue downed pilots, and enhance security at facilities ashore.
 Once on station, Ponce supported security needs of the US Embassy in Monrovia, Liberia.
 It relieved USS Guam (LPH 9), USS Portland (LSD 37), and the 22nd Marine Expeditionary Unit (MEU).